 Learn more about related programs:

 Through PHS’ Office of Community Engagement, we work to strengthen long-term, authentic partnerships with local communities who focus on addressing real-world challenges related to health disparities.
-Additionally, we work with Stanford faculty and our local community partners to disseminate current research findings and to help inform policies and practices that can lead to large-scale improvements in health and well-being.

-Education and training offerings for community partners include:
+PHS offers training for community partners including:

 - Community-based Participatory Research